Reader in Evolutionary Biology

 The main current projects on humans involve:

-- Investigating reproductive and survival senescence patterns in humans and how this is modified by local ecology and genetic architecture of the traits;
+- Investigating reproductive and survival senescence patterns and how these are modified by local ecology and genetic architecture of the traits;

-- Examining the causes and consequences of family-living in humans;
+- Examining the causes and consequences of family-living and natal dispersal;

-- Studying the effects of early environmental conditions on reproductive performance and survival;
+- Studying the effects and interactions of early and later environmental conditions on reproductive performance and survival;

 - Linking reproductive success to personality differences and their underlying hormonal basis in traditional natural fertility human populations and current modern Western countries to understand demographic transitions.